-In mesh topology each system of the network connected directly to every other system present in the network.
-The mesh topology uses the Point to Point system in which each system connected to every other system.
-The connection of one system to every other system increases the redundancy of the network channels, for example, if a network has n number of systems so according to the mesh topology that network would have n(n-1)/2 network channels.
+In the mesh topology, each system of the network is connected directly to every other system present in the network.
+The mesh topology uses the Point to Point system in which each system is connected to every other system.
+The connection of one system to every other system increases the redundancy of the network channels.

 - No traffic issues.

-- Even if one of the network channels fail data still could be transmitted from one system to another indirectly.
+- Even if one of the network channels fails, the data can still be transmitted from one system to another indirectly.

 - A system fault can be easily detected.

-- Provide the highest security because of the point to point connection.
+- Provides the highest security because of the point-to-point connection.

-- Installing a new system to the network could be hectic and complex.
+- Installing a new system to the network can be hectic and complex.